nicholascioli/rbroadlink/README.md

 ```

 Once you have a valid device, you probably want to differentiate the kind of device
-that you have. `Device` is an structured enum that contains different types of devices with
+that you have. `Device` is a structured enum that contains different types of devices with
 more specialized methods.

 ```rust